 Please note: Any student who has been suspended or dismissed from, and not formally readmitted to, any school within Georgetown may not register without the written permission of his/her former Dean.

-Please note: Acceptance to Georgetown Summer School does not constitute or imply acceptance as a degree candidate in any school or division of Georgetown University.
+Please note: Acceptance to Georgetown Summer Sessions does not constitute or imply acceptance as a degree candidate in any school or division of Georgetown University.

 See Registration Process for more information on late registration.

 See Tuition and Fees for more information on scholarships, policies, refunds, and loans.

 See FAQs for answers to the most common questions.

 - Pre-Session May 22 to June 16, 2017

 - Grad 6-week Session 1 May 22 to June 30, 2017

 - Session I June 5 to July 7, 2017

 - Cross Session (online) June 5 to July 28, 2017